Delivering Excellence to the Modular Sector

 Another innovation designed to bring the industry up to the level of the government’s Construction 2025 targets is the Seismic demonstrator.
 It is a system based on a standardised steel frame and a set of components that build and configure a variety of building types.
 Opting for this modern method can make construction 75% faster to complete, 70% lower in carbon impact and 47% better value than traditional routes (National Composites Centre*).
 Kloeckner Metals UK is part of the Seismic I and Seismic II supply chains by supplying modular steel frame solutions.

-According to Marcia Jackson, Business Development Manager at Kloeckner Metals UK, "Modern methods of construction in the UK are transforming the way educational and healthcare facilities as well as residential buildings are built.
+According to Modular Business Development Manager at Kloeckner Metals UK, "Modern methods of construction in the UK are transforming the way educational and healthcare facilities as well as residential buildings are built.
 The future of construction lies among a range of outcomes, research, innovation and by working closely with the Construction Innovation Hub to align platform interface standard components will allow to reduce waste, cost and carbon emissions while increasing speed of production and delivery."

 Modular Sector in the UK